SlowsieNT/Genshin-Impact/README.md

-# Development and support ended
+# Development and support ended!
-## September 28, 2023 is the EoL date, since 2FA will be required at that time.
+## Sep-28-2023 is the end of life date for my account/repositories, since 2FA will be required at that time.

 # Genshin Impact Script(s)
 ## This is free and unencumbered software released into the public domain.